mapleeit/webUIPlugin/timeline/README.md

 you can use this code to get the date which the dragger is exactly on :
 `var result = $("#timeline").data().timeline2.timelineOutDate;`

+## Problem to solve
+- can not use two timeline plugins in one web application.
+- all the css style use the 'id' to locate the element which is not a good idea

 ## Question
   Please email mel if you have any question about this plugin:
   522856232@qq.com